formsandflows/PACo/Components/PACo_Panel_A.md

 When the property "Text" has no value, the related panel command bar item is not shown.

-This custom property also has a property "Height" which is used to set the height of the command bar.
-This must include the whitespace at the top and bottom of 10 each.

 ### cmp_OnCommandSelect
 This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the Panel command bar item clicked on.